-You could throw yourself into writing the novel, figuring out if your protagonist is a male panda or a female sheep, possibly both, and deleting entire sections with a steely gaze.
+You could throw yourself into writing the novel, figure out if your protagonist is a male panda or a female sheep, possibly both, and delete entire sections with a steely gaze.
 I’ve been assured such things tend to work out for the Pantser novelist the same way that movies tend to work out for Adam Sandler: kind of.

-I’m a Plotter, in case you can’t tell, and I’ve found that there are three critical components of outlining your story: the word vomit, the scene list, and the character sheets.
-Order isn’t important, though I’ve found that everyone does better once they’ve done it my way first– feel free to adulterate it in the way that pleases you once you think you know where I’m going.
+I’m a Plotter, if you can’t tell, and I’ve found that there are three critical components to outlining your story: the word vomit, the scene list, and the character sheets.
+Order isn’t necessarily important though I’ve found that everyone does better once they’ve done it my way first.
+Feel free to twist it in a way that pleases you once you think you understand where I’m going.

 The Word Vomit

-The word vomit is step one, because, it is, in essence, the first true story outline you’ll do– free of any structure than the order in which the ideas came to you.
-The point of this exercise is to just get it all out– tell that huffing OCD child within you to shut the fuck up for a minute, because he’ll get to Lysol wipe and alphabetize it all later.
+The word vomit is step one because it is in essence the first true story outline you’ll do, free of any structure than the order in which the ideas came to you.
+The point of this exercise is to just get it all out; to tell that huffing OCD child within you to shut up for a minute because he’ll get to Lysol wipe and alphabetize it all later.